Pope Francis Recalls Hitler While Talking About Donald Trump

-Pope Francis has been a really popular Pope since his views on world affairs have been more closely aligned with that of liberals, or supporters of left-leaning government.
+Pope Francis has been a really popular pope since his views on world affairs have been more closely aligned with that of liberals, or supporters of left-leaning government.
 His sentiments also seem to echo the claims of liberals across the world that have likened the rise of Donald Trump to that of World War II criminal and Nazi leader, Adolf Hitler.

-For months now, people in the United States have compared Donald Trump to Hitler, Stalin and many other fascist regime leaders throughout the 20th century that have been demonized in history books and popular culture, with good reason.
+For months now, people in the United States have compared Donald Trump to Hitler, Stalin, and many other fascist regime leaders throughout the 20th century that have been demonized in history books and popular culture, with good reason.

 ‘Words, words, words’: #PopeFrancis laments ‘Christian parrots’ attending church but not doing good deeds https://t.co/g3SRwbeuD4 pic.twitter.com/BGewDPCsX9